em-cultuur/adrez-mapper/revisions.md

 2020-02-22
 - changed useDescription (object) to useDescription for memo and extra
 - added data to the lookup definition
+- useDescription auto set for extra fields.
+Can be overruled by setting useDescription

 2020-02-19 (0.5.4)
 - typo in doc for memo